varma-kakarlapudi/100-days-of-ALGORITHMS/README.md

         There are various algorithms which can do this same work in less time ..lets discuss them on later days.

  https://www.geeksforgeeks.org/bubble-sort/    (for further explanation you can also refer this link )

+ @ DAY 6 :

+ STRING REDUCTION :

+        Here we'll have to remove the letters when the i and (i+1)th  index have same ascii values . from this we can learn how to remove elements froma string either modifying the same string or editing substring printing the substring ..
+        you can refer the Text-file in Day 6 folder for detailed understanding..!!